Delirium Tremens Symptoms and Treatment – What are the DTs?

 In other cases, the symptoms have been known to begin seven to 10 days after a person stops consuming alcohol.

-Regardless of when the withdrawal symptoms start, they can be extremely dangerous to a person’s health.
+Regardless of when the DTs symptoms start, they can be extremely dangerous to a person’s health.

 Severe alcohol withdrawal causes an imbalance in the minerals and nutrients that control so many of the body’s functions, including breathing and blood circulation.
 When this happens it can lead to a life-threatening medical emergency.

-Anyone experiencing the above symptoms should immediately call 911.
+Anyone experiencing the above symptoms should call 911 immediately.

-Being diagnosed with delirium tremens usually involves a physical exam, along with an open and honest discussion about a person’s medical history and regular levels of alcohol intake.
+Delirium tremens treatments usually begin with a diagnosis that involves a physical exam, along with an open and honest discussion about a person’s medical history and regular levels of alcohol intake.

 Many physicians will also require a blood sample to measure magnesium and potassium levels, as well as tests for liver and heart function.

-Benzodiazepines, which are tranquilizers like Valium, Ativan and Xanax, can be helpful for reducing the symptoms of alcohol withdrawal.
-They also serve to lessen the anxiety associated with delirium tremens.
+Benzodiazepines and anti anxiety medication like Valium, Ativan, and Xanax, can be helpful for reducing the symptoms of alcohol withdrawal and lessen the anxiety associated with the DTs.

 Introducing a nutritious diet is a key factor in treating delirium tremens.
 This is because many people struggling with an alcohol use disorder have extremely unhealthy diets and in fact, are often malnourished.